thither/hypertable/README.md

    6: Optimals for Integrations, Performance and Memory without testing
         (HT_ENABLE_SHARED=ON BUILD_WITH_STATIC=ON HT_TEST_WITH=NONE +Flags -O3 LTO)

+   -- result of flags from level=4, -flto -fuse-linker-plugin -ffat-lto-objects -O3, the static libraries file size of libHyperRanger.a for example is	200,920,572 bytes

 To configuration options of "languages" and "fsbrokers", follow apply: